 - after coughing or sneezing

-If you’re in the hospital, the staff should also wear gloves and gowns when touching other people with Klebsiella infection.
-They should also wash their hands after touching hospital surfaces.
+If you’re in the hospital, the staff may wear gloves and gowns when touching other people with Klebsiella infection.
+They should also wash their hands after touching hospital surfaces and keep equipment clean and sanitized.

-Prognosis and recovery vary greatly.
+The outlook and recovery for people with a K. pneumoniae infection vary greatly.
 This depends on several factors, including your:

 - health status